FORMER ASSOCIATE DIRECTOR IN THE WHITE HOUSE OFFICE OF PUBLIC ENGAGEMENT, OBAMA ADMINISTRATION; SOCIAL IMPACT CREATIVE; POLITICAL STRATEGIST

 Before joining Will Ferrell’s Funny Or Die as Managing Director and Executive Producer, Brad Jenkins spent four years serving as President Obama’s Associate Director in The White House Office of Public Engagement.
 From The White House, he brought together creative executives, thought leaders, and some of the world’s biggest stars to advance the President’s agenda—culminating in the Emmy-award winning “Between Two Ferns” interview on the Affordable Care Act.
 Brad recounts this story in depth in West Wingers: Stories from the Dream Chasers, Change Makers, and Hope Creators Inside the Obama White House, a collection of personal stories by Obama Administration staffers.

 Brad recently launched Enfranchisement Productions, a new DC-based creative and consulting agency.
 The agency will work with electoral campaigns, non-profits, start-ups, and brands, and will be involved in creative and political strategy: breakthrough messaging, videos, live events, and longform storytelling.
+He also launched a new podcast, “Fired Up with Brad Jenkins”—giving an insider's view into the hearts and minds of political leaders, artists, influencers, and everyday heroes.

 At Funny Or Die, Brad produced over 40 social impact campaigns with organizations, foundations, PACs, IEs, and committees.
 Most notably, he produced history-making campaigns for the start-up non-profit Rise which was founded by Nobel Peace Prize Nominee, Amanda Nguyen.
 For his work at Funny Or Die, Brad was featured on CNN’s History of Comedy and he has won numerous awards including a Grand Clio, Halo Award for CSR, the Humanitarian of The Year from the Venice Family Clinic, and the Spirit of Innovation Award from the Asian American Victory Fund.
 Brad also served on the AAPI Board of Advisors for the Bernie Sanders campaign in 2016.